Version: Unity 6.5 Alpha (6000.5)

 }

-Description: Public fields of custom classes are candidates for serialization, but Unity will skip them if the class lacks the [Serializable] attribute.
-Without this attribute, Unity will not serialize the field, and you’ll lose data when entering play mode or when the sceneA Scene contains the environments and menus of your game.
+Unity considers public fields of custom classes as candidates for serialization.
+Without the [Serializable] attribute on a type, Unity does not serialize fields of this type, and you can lose data when entering Play mode or when the sceneA Scene contains the environments and menus of your game.
 Think of each unique Scene file as a unique level.
 In each Scene, you place your environments, obstacles, and decorations, essentially designing and building your game in pieces.
 More info

 See in Glossary